Program Outcomes & Objectives

 - Alumni of the program will be productive citizens with high professional and ethical standards.

-- Educate students in the fundamental disciplines of Aerospace Engineering, aerodynamics, materials, structures, propulsion, flight mechanics, orbital mechanics, software, and stability and control;
+- Educate students in the fundamental disciplines of aerospace engineering, aerodynamics, materials, structures, propulsion, flight mechanics, orbital mechanics, software, and stability and control;

 - Educate students in the methodology and tools of design and the synthesis of fundamental aerospace disciplines necessary to carry out the design of an aerospace vehicle or system;